Jiaqi-Gong/Goh_Lab_Simulation/README.md

 This program is surface interaction simulator, reformed and improved based on https://github.com/stanlo229/surface-simulation-goh-lab with permission.

-## Installation of Python and Requirement Package
+## Installation of Python and Required Package

 1. Install python
     * Open https://www.python.org/ to download the python and install.